SRombauts/SQLiteCpp/README.md

 - Eclipse CDT under Linux, using the provided Makefile
 - Visual Studio Express 2008/2010/2012 for testing compatibility purpose

-### Depandancies:
+### Dependencies:

-- a STL implementation (even an old one, like those provided with VC6/eVC4 should work)
+- a STL implementation (even an old one, like the one provided with VC6 should work)
 - exception support (the class Exception inherit from std::runtime_error)
 - the SQLite library, either by linking to it dynamicaly or staticaly (libsqlite3-dev under Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows).